South Park Landfill

 - South Transfer Station (STS) Area (formerly referred to as SRDS): This 10.55-acre area is owned by the City of Seattle and is the location of the future STS Phase 2 construction.
 The construction will support the City’s solid waste handling and will also address the landfill remedy.
 Cleanup work is being done under the 2019 Consent Decree, and the construction is part of an Interim Action.

 - Kenyon Industrial Park (KIP) Area: This 6.49-acre area is owned by Schnitzer Properties, LLC and is used for a mixture of office and manufacturing/warehouse space.
-Cleanup work will be done under an Enforcement Order.
+Cleanup work is described in the documents for this comment period.

 - 7901 2nd Ave S, LLC (7901) Area: This 0.72-acre area is owned by an organization with the same name and the property is mostly covered by a warehouse.
-Cleanup work will be done under an Enforcement Order.
+Cleanup work is described in the documents for this comment period.

-Given the past and future upgrades to the first two areas of the landfill, these EOs and supporting CAPs will ensure that all areas of the landfill are equally protective and have the same standards of maintenance and monitoring.
+Given the past and future upgrades to the first two areas of the landfill, these legal agreements and supporting CAPs will ensure that all areas of the landfill are equally protective and have the same standards of maintenance and monitoring.

 Kenyon Industrial Park Area And 7901 2Nd Ave.
-S, Llc Area: Draft Cleanup Action Plans And Enforcement Orders
+S. Area: Draft Cleanup Action Plans And Legal Agreements

-The EOs issued to the PLPs of the Kenyon Industrial Park Area and 7901 2nd Ave.
+The legal agreements issued to the PLPs of the Kenyon Industrial Park Area and 7901 2nd Ave.
 S. require the PLPs to address the following items in their respective Cleanup Action Plans:

 - Landfill cap: Install a cap or paved cover over the entire area not covered by a building.
 The existing pavement on the two properties do not meet the minimum standards for a landfill cap remedy.